fisherra/fisher_ankney/_posts/journal/2024-12-31-highlights-from-2024.md

 ![]({{ site.baseurl }}/images/2024_recap/summer_dad.png)

-In the fall we traded out our rods for shotguns, always a bittersweet moment  We had some notable success waterfowling even though we were limited by our gear.
-My parents and I were able to post two three-man-limits this year, a feat that is not easily achieved hunting  from the bank with just two dozen decoys, no dog, and no boat other than a perpetually sinking discount store kayak.
+In the fall we traded out our rods for shotguns, having some notable success with waterfowl even though we were limited by our gear.
+My parents and I were able to post two three-man-limits this year, a feat that is not easily achieved when hunting from the bank with just two dozen decoys, no dog, and no boat.
 I give a lot of credit to my mom with her new Beretta autoloader that dramatically increased the number of ducks on our strap.

 ![]({{ site.baseurl }}/images/2024_recap/mom_limit.png)